 Business travel comprises business journeys undertaken in employee owned vehicles and reimbursed by the Company (scope 3).
-Amounts attributable to fuel used in company owned vehicles (scope 1) are insignificant as the Company has now de-fleeted.

-In the financial year, many locations have been temporarily closed or operating on reduced capacity due to Covid-19 restrictions, and the Company has developed solutions for remote and virtual delivery of its services that will help it to minimise its carbon footprint in the future both in terms of site operations and business travel.
-In the latter half of the financial year, properties were more fully utilised and business travel has risen significantly.
+The Company has developed solutions for remote and virtual delivery of its services that will help it to minimise its carbon footprint in the future both in terms of site operations and business travel.
+Business travel has returned to more normal levels in the financial year following the reopening of operational and corporate locations.